Global stocks turn positive in knife-edge U.S. election race | MarketScreener

 Dealers said investors may consider a status quo result would lessen political uncertainty and remove the risk a Biden administration would roll back corporate tax cuts.

-The technology sector saw reason to gain, with NASDAQ futures jumping 2.8%.
-E-Mini futures were last up 1.2%, a more than 2% swing from the 1% drop seen when Trump vowed to go to the Supreme Court.
+The technology sector found encouragement, with NASDAQ futures surging nearly 4%.
+E-Mini futures were last up 1.7%, a near 3% swing from the 1% drop seen when Trump vowed to go to the Supreme Court. [.N]

 Andrew Brenner, head of international fixed income at NatAlliance Securities, said the move in techs appeared to be a play on the Senate potentially staying Republican.